 Under the new law, the Department of Health gains significant enforcement powers:

-Businesses operating in Hawaii's hemp market must implement comprehensive compliance overhauls to align with the new regulatory framework.
+Businesses operating in Hawaii's hemp market must implement comprehensive compliance overhauls to align with the current regulatory framework.

 Compliant Product Transition: